Europe's capitals are full of famous tourist attractions - but that doesn't mean you should visit them. Here's where to go instead.

-These notorious tourist attractions are supposedly on everyone’s to-do list.
+These notorious tourist attractions are apparently on everyone’s to-do list.
 But we’re here to tell you that, rather than tick them off, you can just put a big red cross through them.

 Reserve your precious holiday time for the best Europe's cities have to offer, not the overcrowded, overpriced tourist traps.
 Here are some of the most overhyped sights on the continent - and their alternatives.